friendsofcat/taxonomy/README.md

 ```

-Add these lines to your routes file access the UI to manage terms
+Add these lines to your routes file, to access the UI for managing terms/vocabulary

 ```php
 Route::resource('taxonomy', '\Trexology\Taxonomy\Controllers\TaxonomyController');